Meet the economist charged with keeping Biden’s promises to women and people of color

 She also took charge of issues tied to long-term unemployment, said Austan Goolsbee, a CEA member alongside Rouse in the Obama administration.
 Rouse’s focus on how recessions affect women, or on how the changing labor market has hindered gig workers, are even more relevant as the economy weathers the coronavirus downturn, Goolsbee said.

-“Ceci was raising, well ahead of really anybody, the issues of long-term unemployment and saying, ‘We better start thinking about how we are going to get people who fell out of the labor force back into jobs,’ ” said Goolsbee, an economics professor at the University of Chicago.
+“Ceci was raising, well ahead of really anybody, the issues of long-term unemployment and saying, ‘We better start thinking about how we are going to get people who fell out of the labor force back into jobs,’ ” said Goolsbee, an economics professor at the University of Chicago Booth School of Business.
 “After a year, that became obvious to everyone and became a huge area of focus.
 But I mostly attribute it to her having been such an expert on those topics beforehand.”

 For example, many economists during the Great Recession were focused on job losses among men, including in manufacturing and construction.
 But speaking at a 2012 White House forum on women and the economy, Rouse pointed out that men’s employment was, in fact, recovering much faster than women’s.
 She also noted that women were spending longer periods on unemployment insurance and were more likely to have lost public-sector jobs that would be slow to return.